Kehrlann/spring-security-the-good-parts/README.md

 Finally, we leverage the `Authentication` object that Spring Security creates for us to display the name of the logged-in user.

+### Step 3: Add SSO, with oauth2-login

+We add the dependencies and the code to make SSO login work.
+It requires adding some properties, and just enabling "oauth2 login" in our previous security configuration.
+Everything stays the same.

+We want a nicer "authentication name" when logged in with Google, rather than the ID we get back, so we tweak our GreetingController to display the e-mail when doing SSO login.